 In addition to emissions from the project, the cumulative impact analysis considers emissions from any existing sources at the facility, nearby sources, and the growth associated with the new project.
 The existing sources to consider for inclusion in the cumulative impact analysis are all sources within the screening area (the annular area extending 50 kilometers beyond the SIA).

 Once the extent of the SIA is determined contact the DNR.
-The DNR will develop a list of all sources that are located within the screening area and conduct an analysis based on EPA’s significant concentration gradient guidance to determine which should be included in the model.
+Adjacent facilities should be included in the modeling analysis if they have a Potential to Emit (PTE) that is greater than or equal to the applicable Significant Emission Rate (SER), or if the DNR has previously established that they need to be.
+The need to include an adjacent facility may be waived on a case-by-case basis (e.g. their emissions are unlikely to interact).
+Additional facilities within the screening area may also need to be included in the modeling analysis if their emissions would not be adequately captured as part of the background concentration.
 The DNR will provide this source inventory to the applicant along with all applicable emission rates and source parameters.
 If available, the DNR will also provide input files from previous modeling analyses which may help expedite the modeling analysis.
 The source parameters included in the source inventory will reflect the most recent data and should be used in lieu of the existing model parameters where they conflict.
 Since the cumulative impact analysis consists of separate modeling analyses for the NAAQS and the PSD increments, two separate modeling inventories may need to be developed.
 If the SIA or the screening areas extend into surrounding states, the DNR will coordinate with the appropriate agency to obtain the modeling inventory for those states.
 Note that the accuracy of the source inventory provided by the DNR is dependent on correct determination of the SIA.

 NAAQS Modeling